morris/nito/README.md

 #### `$el.loop( items, factory, parent )`

-- For each item, create a component from factory and append to `$el`
+- For each item, create a component using the factory and append to `$el`
 - `items` is an array of `data` passed to the components
 - Items must have distinct, truthy `id` properties, otherwise loop will throw
 - `factory` should be a component class, but may be anything that has a `create` method